 NOTES

-1) A wall thickness of 4.8 mm [0.19 in.] or greater is recommended.
+1 A wall thickness of 4.8 mm [0.19 inch] or greater is recommended.

-2) A minimum grout space of 4 mm [0.16 in.] is recommended between the outer surface of the bar and the inner wall of the steel tube.
+2 A minimum grout space of 4 mm [0.16 inch] is recommended between the outer surface of the bar and the inner wall of the steel tube.

-3) Anchor length La is the length required to bond the bar to the steel tube; overall length may need to be increased for use with threaded plugs as shown in the figure in the Table 4.
+3 Anchor length La is the length required to bond the bar to the steel tube; overall length may need to be increased for use with threaded plugs as shown in the figure in the Table 4.

-4) The free length between the anchors, L, should be not less than 380 mm [15 in.] nor less than 40 times the effective bar diameter, d.
+4 The free length between the anchors, L, should be not less than 380 mm [15 inch] nor less than 40 times the effective bar diameter, d.

 A-5 TEST SPECIMEN PREPARATION